ANDREW KETT, MA, MBA (Chair)

-Tonya Lagrasta is Regional Lead Community, Inclusion & Diversity at KPMG Canada, where she develops and integrates sustainability strategies that deliver social value and impact by embedding leading practice into business operations, engaging employees and establishing creative partnerships with social enterprises, nonprofits and other community based organizations.
+Tonya works as Senior Manager for Corporate Responsibility within the PwC Canada Foundation.
 Tonya was selected as one of Canada’s 150 Emerging Environmental Leaders and was appointed to the Program Advisory Council for Ryerson’s G. Raymond Chang School of Continuing Education post-graduate Certificate in Sustainability.
 She holds a degree in Environmental Studies and Geography from York University and a post-graduate certificate in Corporate Communications and Public Relations.

 SARAH KAFKA, MBA

-A recent arrival to Toronto, Sarah Kafka works as a Program Officer at the Robertson Foundation, a New York City-based family foundation with a focus on the environment, education and medical research.
+Sarah Kafka is an Associate Director of Social Impact, at LIFT Philanthropy Partners where she helps non-profits build capacity and scale.
+Prior to LIFT, she spent six years as a Program Officer at the Robertson Foundation, a New York City-based family foundation with a focus on the environment, education and medical research and managed a sister grantmaking foundation in New Zealand.
 Previously, Sarah worked at a start-up consulting firm where she helped companies, organizations and individuals start and manage cause-related initiatives.
 Her prior experience includes working as an Account Executive for non-profit clients at an advertising agency, supporting an operating foundation in Haiti, and as an MBA intern consulting for the US National Park Service.
-Sarah received her MBA from Columbia Business School in 2012 and a degree in International Relations from Tufts University in 2006.
+Sarah received her MBA from Columbia Business School in 2012 and a degree in International Relations from Tufts University in 2006..

 With a deep passion for issues related to the environment and social justice, Dani believes in the power of the philanthropic sector to address the challenges of our time.
 Dani is the National Manager at PetSmart Charities Canada.
 She has previously held roles at Small Change Fund, EcoSpark and the Catherine Donnelly Foundation.
 In addition to the Sustainability Network, Dani volunteers on the program planning committee of the Canadian Environmental Grantmakers Network, and as treasurer for Be Good Be Social, a free social media conference for non-profits.